z-zahi/astroid/packages/docs/src/pages/en/introduction.md

 layout: ../../layouts/MainLayout.astro
 ---

-**About Astro Router**
+**About astroid**

-`Astro Router` is a complete open-source router library inspired by Next.js router for Astro applications thats adds on it's router:
+`astroid` is a complete open-source router library inspired by Next.js router for Astro applications thats adds on it's router:

 - ✅ **Link component**